ManalAlzeer/Wrangle-and-Analyze-Data-UdacityDAND/README.md

 <br>• Gathering data
 <br>• Assessing data
 <br>• Cleaning data
-<br>- Storing, analyzing, and visualizing your wrangled data.
+- Storing, analyzing, and visualizing your wrangled data.
-<br>- Reporting on the data wrangling efforts and data analyses and visualizations.
+- Reporting on the data wrangling efforts and data analyses and visualizations.